 A search for “instructional designer” turns up about 300 freelancers who have skills in this general design area and who offer their services on Fiverr.
 The system considers designing an instructional manual for a product to be in the category of instructional design, so it is a bit off the mark when you want to focus only on eLearning and educational materials for virtual classrooms.

-Fiverr charges the service purchaser a $2 fee for up to $50 of services purchased through the system and 5.5% of any amount above $50.
+Fiverr charges the service purchaser a 5.5% service fee on the purchase amount.
+If your job pays under $75, an additional $2.50 small order fee will be applied.
 The service providers (freelancers) on Fiverr do not pay any fees.

 Upwork is a competitor to Freelancer.
 Skilled professionals, who like to work independently, find plenty of work to do on this system.
-They offer their skills at the hourly-pay rate they choose.
-Instructional designers on this system charge between $25 and $100 per hour.
+They offer their skills at the hourly rate they choose.
+From what I’ve seen, instructional designers on this Upwork charge between $25 to $100 per hour.
 On this system, you will find professionals with skills in lesson plan writing, curriculum development, eLearning design, training program development, employee onboarding, and learning management systems.

 Upwork charges a percentage of the successful projects you win and complete.
 This is a 10% service fee on the total amount you billed the client.
 Upwork also offers premium memberships and subscription services with more benefits than standard members receive.

 Learn more: You can see some examples of the skills that clients see when hunting for an instructional designer.
 These freelancers are the ones you will compete with, to win the projects on the Upwork system.

 Freelancers set up a profile on this system and give their hourly rate.
 You will see the rates from all over the world.
 The rates for workers from developing countries will be very low ($4 per hour), while freelancers from developed countries like the USA or the UK charge up to $80 per hour for instructional design services.